-Whenever a change is performed via REST on Realms, Users, Groups or Any Objects:
+Whenever a change is performed via REST on Users, Groups or Any Objects:

-- 1. a set of propagation tasks is generated, one for each associated external resource for which the mapping is defined for the given any type or realm; - 2. the generated propagation tasks are executed, e.g. the corresponding operations (create, update or delete) are sent out, via connectors, to the configured Identity Stores; the tasks can be saved for later re-execution.
+- 1. a set of propagation tasks is generated, one for each associated external resource; - 2. the generated propagation tasks are executed, e.g. the corresponding operations (create, update or delete) are sent out, via connectors, to the configured Identity Stores, according to the configured propagation policy, if defined; the tasks can be saved for later re-execution.